jhallman5/atlassian/README.md

   * Adjust top margin to align with the center of the window.
   * Keep the div in the center of the view port when when scrolling.
   * Update event handler to handle more than one event.
-  * Add rotation / pivot to make the image look like its dancing.